What did you see?

 We would also like to use your images for publicity purposes e.g. in blog posts, on social media and on our websites.
 The copyright will remain with you and you will be credited wherever your photo is used.
 If you are happy for your photos to be used in this way, please tick the box below.

-All personal information stored by or on behalf of the Natural History Museum and Marine Conservation Society will be managed in accordance with the Data Protection Act 1998.
+All personal information stored by or on behalf of the Natural History Museum and Marine Conservation Society will be managed in accordance with Data Protection Regulations.
 Find out more about how we use your information here.